Explore the variety of options available to help you reduce the cost of further study.

 An investment for your future

 Further study is one of the best ways to future-proof your skillset and expand your career opportunities.
-So, while postgraduate study has costs, it’s also an investment that will pay off in the long term, with UNSW’s postgraduate alumni being the highest-earning graduates in Australia.* As part of a community renowned for employability, your postgrad degree can help your CV stand out in a crowd.
+So, while postgraduate study has costs, it’s also an investment that will pay off in the long term, with UNSW’s graduates earn the highest median salaries among graduates from the Group of Eight universities (QILT Graduate Outcomes Survey, medium-term - three years after graduating, 2023).
+As part of a community renowned for employability, your postgrad degree can help your CV stand out in a crowd.

 So, how much does postgraduate study actually cost?